akashacms/akashacms-website/documents/new/plugins/index.html.md

 Second, add an entry in `config.js` to mount `node_modules/plugin-name/guide` into the website.
 Several of these mounts already exist, so simply follow the pattern in the configuration.

-Third, use these layout templates (TODO IS THIS SUFFICIENT?):
+Third, use these layout templates:

 * `plugin-documentation.html.ejs`